antoniojmarco/Ubuntu_ovpn_svr_and_Mikrotik_bridge_for_devices_behind_it/README.md

 3. Remove OpenVPN
 4. Exit

-After that you can Modify openvpn server file  defaults if is necesary:
+After that you can modify openvpn server file  defaults if is necesary:
 ```bash
 sudo nano /etc/openvpn/server/server.conf
 ```